 Königssee St. Bartholomä Watzmann Bavaria

-Decoded, it would be the ‘King’s Stream,’ and as such it is gaze at as the king of the roughly more than 150 lakes in Bavaria: cut deep-rooted into the Berchtesgaden Alps, the quartz pure water forms nearly imaginary heaven; can reach there solely with an environmentally kindly electronic ferry.
+Decoded, it would be the ‘King’s Stream,’ and as such, it is gazed at as the king of the roughly more than 150 lakes in Bavaria: cut deep-rooted into the Berchtesgaden Alps, the quartz pure water forms nearly imaginary heaven; can reach there solely with an environmentally kindly electronic ferry.

 Rothenburg od der Tauber